 Read More: Exploring the Riches of the Schatzkammer

 Cuvilliés Theatre was the court theater of the Residenz.
 The lavish rococo style building opened in 1753 with a performance of Ferrandini’s Catone in Utica.
 Elector Maximilian III Joseph commissioned the building of the theater.
 Johan Baptist Straub oversaw the theater’s wood carvings.
-Straub’s work can be see across Bavaria from altarpieces in Andechs to nearby Schloss Nymphenburg.
+Straub’s work can be see across Bavaria from altarpieces at Kloster Andechs to nearby Schloss Nymphenburg.

 By 1795, the public was welcome at performances in the theater.
 The theater’s stage saw many premieres in its heyday, including one-time Munich resident Mozart and his rumored (although unlikely) rival Antonio Salieri.